One of the principal means of deterring and detecting doping is through the collection of urine and blood samples.

 Recording of the Sample Code Number

-The athlete opens the kit and removes the contents from the cardboard or styrofoam box.
-The athlete and the DCO verify that the sample code numbers on the bottles, on their lids and on the cardboard or styrofoam box are consistent.
+The athlete opens the kit and removes the contents from the cardboard box.
+The athlete and the DCO verify that the sample code numbers on the bottles, on their lids and on the cardboard box are consistent.
 The DCO records the sample code number on the doping control form.

 Sealing the Sample